Most kids are counting down the days to Halloween, that glorious night when they can trick or treat their way to a weeks-long supply of candy.

 Spectrum Health pediatric dietitian Sarah Flessner, who also happens to be a mom, says you don’t have to fret about all that candy.
 A little planning and forethought goes a long way.

-Flessner’s tips for handling trick-or-treating and the post-Halloween candy surge:
+Flessner’s tips for handling the candy surge:

 1. Let your kids indulge—a little.